He who pampers his servant from childhood will have him expecting the rights of a son afterward.

 Unfortunately, I have seen this repeatedly.
 Young men have been elevated beyond their proven ability.

 I’ve learned that in my naivety, I actually hurt my protégés by puffing them up – promoting them before their time.
 I shouldn’t have done it.
 It was poor leadership on my part.

-We need to be very careful not to pamper those who serve us, and prepare them for greater promotion in their life.
+We need to be careful not to pamper those who serve us and prepare them for greater promotion in their lives.

 Remember:Test before you promote.
 Click To Tweet

 Know someone who would enjoy receiving The Daily Champion?